Azure/azure-sdk-tools/tools/mock-service-host/README.md

 enableExampleGeneration=true
 ```

-The example files are generated in the **avs** sub-folder relative to the swagger directory, for example:
+The example files are generated in the **mock** sub-folder relative to the swagger directory, for example:

--   [specRetrievalLocalRelativePath]\specification\apimanagement\resource-manager\Microsoft.ApiManagement\preview\2018-01-01\avs
+-   [specRetrievalLocalRelativePath]\specification\apimanagement\resource-manager\Microsoft.ApiManagement\preview\2018-01-01\mock
     You can update exampleGenerationFolder in file .env to use another folder, for instance:

 ```